'Dinner with Saddam': laughs and something to chew on

 No food, no electricity and a stinking blocked toilet - the last thing they need is a visit from the self-styled father of the Iraqi people.

-Horowitz writes in the programme that the Iraq war is the "greatest, unresolved scandal" of his lifetime but that it has become boring.
+Horowitz writes in the program that the Iraq war is the "greatest, unresolved scandal" of his lifetime but that it has become boring.
 Could comedy and farce, he wonders, make people angry again?

 MOOD DARKENS